New Seeds for 2019 (collected in 2018)

-I am sorry to report, we are no longer selling our seeds.
-I would consider trading, however.
+I am sorry to report, we are no longer selling our seeds in local stores.

 I gave it a shot.
 In the end, trying to make a business out of it turned the whole process into a lot of work!
 I mean, you nurture the plant all year, harvest the seeds at just the right time, keep them all separate while they cure, clean them through assorted screens, winnowing in the wind, or whatever way you can come up with, properly store them to preserve freshness, gather photos and information and design seed packets – and try to get your printer to print them, weigh out the seeds (some so tiny, they are weighed by grams; others large enough to count), contact potential store outlets and distribute … and when it’s all said and done, you might get a couple bucks for a packet, because the store needs a mark-up, too….
 The final straw was when someone complained that they couldn’t get theirs to sprout, and could I give them their money back, at which point, I threw up my hands and exclaimed, “Come on over!
 I will give you plants!
 As many as you want!
 They are all over my yard, threatening to take over my sanity!”

 Suffice to say, I have utmost respect for small seed companies who try to make a go of it and work tirelessly to preserve the integrity and diversity of our seeds.
-I will never complain about the high price of seeds again!
+I will never again complain about the high price of seeds!
 (Now shipping costs, that’s another matter — but it’s not in our control.
 I say avoid them by buying local!)

 Ok.
 Rant over.